 In contrast to the challenges identified, strategies toward DT are much less researched.
-The literature presents a wide range of theoretical proposals to manage the digital environment, and
+The literature presents a wide range of theoretical proposals to manage the digital environment, and although there are plans and strategies developed by HEIs [28, 36], there is not much evidence explicitly linked to DT about how they are performing in the face of this context.
+To analyze how HEIs are addressing DT challenges, the strategies found in

-Social and cultural challenges faced by HEIs in the context of DT
+Table 7 Social and cultural challenges faced by HEIs in the context of DT

 Areas of application Challenges References Organizational culture Resistance to change.
-Aditya et al. [42]; Alenezi [29]; Alhubaishy and Aljuhani [47]; Nurhas et al. [21]; Rof et al. [27] "Existing governance structures and college-specific cultures that make organizations sluggish and resistant to change".
+Aditya et al. [42], Alenezi [29], Alhubaishy and Aljuhani [47], Nurhas et al. [21], Rof et al. [27] "Existing governance structures and college-specific cultures that make organizations sluggish and resistant to change".
 Bucăța et al. [49] "Lack of quality employee relationships" (when remote work) and "loss of contact and socialization routines" (in both students and employees).
 Nurhas et al. [21] Lack of "doing it all digital mentality".
 Rof et al. [27] "Lack of commitment".
 Aditya et al. [42] "Lack of motivation".
-Alhubaishy and Aljuhani [47] (Continued)
+Alhubaishy and Aljuhani [47] (Continued

-(Continued) Areas of application Challenges References Health issues "A "24-h-accessibility" syndrome (e.g., teleworking)".
+Areas of application Challenges References Health issues "A "24-h-accessibility" syndrome (e.g., teleworking)".
 Rof et al. [27] "Adverse effects of technology on mental health" (such as technostress, anxieties, sleeping disorder, negative emotions, and frustration among others).
 Nurhas et al. [21] Changes in society "Greater workloads using new technologies, resources".
-Nurhas et al. [21] Technological dependence Nurhas et al. [21]; Rof et al. [27] "Blurring the boundaries of personal and work-related (as employee or student) activities to use technology".
+Nurhas et al. [21] Technological dependence Nurhas et al. [21], Rof et al. [27] "Blurring the boundaries of personal and work-related (as employee or student) activities to use technology".
 Nurhas et al. [21] "Lack of social awareness" (about the importance and implications of DT).
 Alhubaishy and Aljuhani [47] "Poor social skills" (due to the use of digital environments).
 Alhubaishy and Aljuhani [47] Social and environmental Pressing sustainable practices and rapid macro-environmental changes.
 Mohamed Hashim et al. [55] contexts Emerging social e-trends.
 Mohamed Hashim et al. [55] Reduce of e-waste.
 Mohamed Hashim et al. [55] "Guiding technology to promote diversity and inclusion Nurhas et al. [21] "location infrastructure, different technology experiences, interaction at home, technology for vulnerable groups".